facelessuser/coloraide/docs/src/markdown/interpolation.md

 ```

 When specifying a `max_delta_e`, `steps` will function as a minimum required steps and will push the delta even smaller
-if the required steps is greater than the calculated maximum Delta E.
+if the required steps is greater than the calculated steps via the maximum Delta E limit.

 ```playground
 Color("display-p3", [0, 1, 0]).steps(